Biggar leads Wales to win over Scotland

 Full-back Liam Williams turned the ball over and released Watkin, Biggar and Tomos Williams for an incisive counter-attack.

-It was only halted when Scotland captain Stuart Hogg knocked the ball forward.
-Australia referee Nic Berry decided it was not deliberate which could have resulted in a yellow card for the visiting full-back.
+It was only halted when Scotland captain Hogg knocked the ball forward.
+Australia referee Nic Berry decided it was not deliberate, which could have resulted in a yellow card for the visiting full-back.

 Scotland were penalised at the ensuing scrum with Biggar slotting over the penalty and soon doubled the lead.